psq/swapr/README.md

 ## Wrapr contract
 Additionally, a contract to wrap STX (a la WETH) is also included so people could create pairs against STX.
 Unfortunately, as of writing this, there is no way to add STX to an address in the testing framework, so only minimal testing is provided.

+However, there is a scenario that shows how to use `wrapr` on a real node (testnet/mocknet for now) under test/integration

 ## setup with mocknet